advanced-cropper/vue-advanced-cropper/example/docs/components/cropper.md

 Cropper will emit `change` event on mounting, resizing the stencil, moving the stencil and changing the image.

+The event payload is the object: `{ coordinates, image, visibleArea, canvas }`.

 ### `ready`

 Cropper will emit `ready` event when image is successfully loaded.